imgix/strapi-plugin-imgix/README.md

 If you manage your assets using Strapi's built-in Media Library, this plugin allows you to rewrite the asset URLs so that they are served from an imgix Source.

-### Use asset from your imgix Source in the Strapi Media Library
+#### Integration with Strapi Upload Providers

-If you use imgix to store your assets, you can use this plugin to configure the Strapi Media Library to fetch and upload assets directly from your imgix Source.
+If your imgix Source is configured with a storage provider like Amazon S3, you can use this plugin to configure the Strapi Media Library to fetch assets directly from your imgix Source.
+You should also configure the corresponding Strapi Upload [Provider](https://market.strapi.io/providers).

-This is only supported for non-Webfolder [Source types](https://docs.imgix.com/getting-started/setup/creating-sources).

 ## Requirements